ncsurobotics/srv/srv.md

 Scala is to Java as C++ is to C. Scala provides more flexible types and better gaurentees, while still being able to interoperate seamlessly with Java.
-As a JVM language, Scala gets all of the myriad benifits of Java: portability, the Gradle build system, a garbage collector, an [ide par excellece](https://www.jetbrains.com/idea/), annotations processors, and a
+As a JVM language, Scala gets all of the myriad benifits of Java: portability, a unit testing system, a garbage collector, an [ide par excellece](https://www.jetbrains.com/idea/), annotations processors, and a
 [familiar documentation style.](https://docs.scala-lang.org/style/scaladoc.html)